tahoe-lafs/MoveOffTrac/docs/UserStories.md

 I expect to be able to...

 - everything in the above two categories
-- be notified for new tickets/issues, and possibly confidential
+- be notified for new tickets/issues
 - update tickets/issue (for triage):
   - title and description
   - owner/assignee(s)
-  - type, priority, component, version, milestone, resolution
-  - other keywords/labels
+  - CRUD other metadata
-- CRUD metadata of tickets/issues
+- CRUD available metadata of tickets/issues
+- close any issues

+nice to have:

-- lock/close any tickets/issues
+- lock any issues from further changes / discussion

 #### Questions left:

 - can a contributor create keywords/labels w/o priviledges?
-- how to/who should handle **confidential** tickets/issues (0-day, responsible disclosure, etc.)?
+- how to/who should handle **confidential** tickets/issues (0-day, responsible disclosure, etc.)? [meejah: out of scope]
-- are code reviewers always maintainers/admins of the project?
+- are code reviewers always maintainers/admins of the project? [meejah: currently at least write permission]
 - may issues/tickets without PR get closed with `wontfix` or `duplicate`?
 - workflow criteria for source code management: authors of approved PRs can get promoted to add commits to feature branches?